 The Dumont development in San Pawl tat-Targa consists of 9 residential units.
 By the end of the year, the project was fully complete.
-At the end of the year, out of the 9 residential units, 1 unit has been sold (contracted) and a further 7 units were subject to a Preliminary Agreement.
+At the end of the year, out of the 9 residential units, 8 units have been sold (contracted) and the last unit was subject to a Preliminary Agreement.

-This means that 88% of the residential units were committed, out of which 11% have been contracted by the end of the year.
+This means that 100% of the residential units were committed, out of which 89% have been contracted by the end of the year.